 Jump to:

-Whole moong needs more time in soaking.
-However chilke wali mung daal is easy to cook anytime.
-It is a perfect way to end a hectic day.
-Cooks while you unwind.
-Just make some basmati rice to go with it.
-You can also pair it with some roti.
-Dinner is served people!
 These days I just want to cook minimal in the kitchen.
 Especially on a weeknight.
 Work life has come home and it has become even more hectic.
 If you have people coming over, make some jeera aloo to go with it.
 I love some potatoes as a side.
 Generally, saayi dal is served with rice or roti.
 A big basket of fried rice khichiya, rice papad, fryums, potato chips & papad also compliments it.

 Ingredients